 - Franchise Salesperson – A person directly involved in the sale of a specific franchise.
 Salespersons typically don’t charge you fees for their services.
 Instead, they earn commissions from the franchise companies when you buy a franchise.

 If you’re considering a broker, working with a salesperson is not really advised because their recommendations may be biased based on which franchise companies give good commissions.
 A consultant, however, will help you save time and effort by helping you find opportunities that match your budget, skills, and preferences – for a fee.
-If you want to save money, you may want to do your own research.

 Find a Franchise